-Selecting will add Stability Statistics one additional page containing the measured ΔE, ΔH or %ΔT value, tolerance and pass/fail icon for every statistic that is measured for the stability patches.

-Selecting will add Stability Details pages containing the output values, measured and target LabCh, measured ΔE, ΔH, ΔCh and %ΔT and pass/fail status for all stability patches.
+Selecting will add Stability Statistics one additional page containing the measured ΔE , ΔH or $\%\Delta T$ value, tolerance and pass/fail icon for every statistic that is measured for the stability patches.
+Stability Details pages containing the output values, measured and target LabCh, measured ΔE , ΔH , ΔCh and $\%\Delta T$ and pass/fail status for all stability patches.
 Note: Checking this setting will add many pages to your report.
 While this information can provide a useful reference for tracking the stability of your press, you may want to deselect this option if you want to print the report or share the information with third parties.
 Conversion Statistics one additional page containing the measured ΔE , ΔH or $\%\Delta T$ value, tolerance and pass/fail icon for every statistic that is measured for the conversion patches.
 Note: This setting is only available if your strategy check includes color conversion patches (see Get Started).

-Conversion Details pages containing the input values, measured and target LabCh, measured ΔE , ΔH , ΔCh and $\%\Delta T$ and pass/fail status for all color conversion patches.
-Note: • This setting is only available if your strategy check includes color conversion patches (see Get Started). • Selecting this setting will add many pages to your report.
+Selecting will add Selecting Conversion Details will add pages containing the input values, measured and target LabCh, measured ΔE, ΔH, ΔCh and %ΔT and pass/fail status for all color conversion patches.
+Image: Note: • This setting is only available if your strategy check includes color conversion patches (see Get Started). • Selecting this setting will add many pages to your report.
 While this information can provide a useful reference for tracking the quality of your color conversion, you may want to deselect this option if you want to print the report or share the information with third parties.